-SOCIAL WORK VIRTUAL REALITY LAB AND RESOURCE CENTER
+SOCIAL WORK VIRTUAL REALITY LAB AND ACTIVE LEARNING ENVIRONMENTS

-The Department of Social Work is home to a state-of-the-art virtual reality lab and resource center for students majoring in social work.
-The lab is located on the Enid campus in Room 110 and is equipped with virtual reality (VR) goggles and curriculum to practice social work skills.
+The Department of Social Work is home to a state-of-the-art virtual reality lab for students majoring in social work.
+The virtual reality lab is located on the Enid campus in Room 110 and is equipped with virtual reality (VR) goggles and curriculum to practice social work skills.
 The VR lab offers an opportunity for students to interact with a virtual environment while the images displayed on the goggles are broadcasted to large wall mounted monitors for faculty instruction with observing students.
-Three pairs of VR goggles are available on each of our other campus locations in Alva and Woodward.
-Students wishing to check out VR equipment should contact the Department of Social Work at (580) 327-8134.
-The social work virtual reality lab and resource center was funded by the Anne & Henry Zarrow School of Social Work at the University of Oklahoma on behalf of OKDHS in order to assist the department in retaining quality social workers in the public child welfare system.
+Several pairs of VR goggles are housed on each of our other campus locations in Alva and Woodward.